withanage/PublicationValidator/README.md

 ## Publication Validator plugin

+# Work in Progress, use at your own-risk

 This Plugin validates the article  mandatory metadata   for indexing in the following services:

 | Service        | Supported             |